 A subchorionic bleed is also called a subchorionic hemorrhage.
-It refers to a collection of blood that can develop between the gestational membranes, such as the placenta, and the uterus during pregnancy.
+It refers to a collection of blood that develops between the gestational membranes, such as the placenta, and the uterus during pregnancy.

-This blood can lead to vaginal bleeding during pregnancy.
-This article will look at the causes and risks of a subchorionic hemorrhage (SCH), as well as explore other reasons for vaginal bleeding during pregnancy.
+This accumulation of blood can lead to vaginal bleeding during pregnancy.
+This article will look at the causes and risks of a subchorionic hemorrhage (SCH) and explore other reasons for vaginal bleeding during pregnancy.

 Subchorionic bleeding is when blood collects between the uterus and the gestational membranes during pregnancy.

-According to March of Dimes, many women experience light bleeding or spotting from the vagina during pregnancy.
-Spotting does not require a pad or tampon, and it can occur at any time between conception and giving birth.
+Many people experience light bleeding or spotting from the vagina during pregnancy.
+That said, this spotting does not require a pad or tampon, and it can occur between conception and giving birth.

 Some other causes of bleeding or spotting in early pregnancy are:

-Other more serious causes of bleeding in early pregnancy are:
+Other more serious causes of bleeding in early pregnancy include:

 The collection of blood between the womb and the gestational membranes can result in blood clots called subchorionic hematomas, which can be small or large and may lead to vaginal bleeding.

-Some women will not experience any symptoms at all, and will only find out they have SCH during a routine ultrasound examination.
+Some people will not experience any symptoms and will only find out they have SCH during a routine ultrasound examination.

 Subchorionic bleeding does not usually cause any problems.
-However, research on whether SCH can cause pregnancy complications, such as preterm delivery or pregnancy loss, varies.
+However, scientific research is inconclusive on whether SCH can cause

-Anyone who experiences vaginal bleeding during pregnancy should speak to a doctor.
+Anyone who experiences vaginal bleeding during pregnancy should contact a doctor.

-Although subchorionic bleeding is common in the first trimester, it is still best to speak to a doctor to get a correct diagnosis whenever bleeding occurs in pregnancy.
+Although subchorionic bleeding is common in the first trimester, it is still best to speak with a doctor to get a correct diagnosis whenever bleeding occurs in pregnancy.

-Most SCHs are not harmful, but some research suggests links to some adverse pregnancy complications.
+Most SCHs are not harmful, but some research suggests they may have associations with certain adverse pregnancy complications.